Beware of fake lookalike websites replicating ComBank Digital!

 Use the Mobile App: It is safer to use the official ComBank Digital mobile application (App) than using websites.

-OTP Confidentiality: Never give your OTP number to anyone in a phone call or text message.
+OTP Confidentiality: Never provide your OTP number to anyone in a phone call or text message.
 Bank officials will never ask you for your OTP number or password.

 Suspicious links: Avoid clicking on suspicious links received via SMS.